Deleting Misconduct: The Expungement of BrokerCheck Records

 Date Written: August 20, 2019

 We examine a controversial process, known as expungement, which allows brokers to remove evidence of financial misconduct from public records.
 From 2007-2016, we identify 6,660 expungement requests, suggesting that brokers attempt to expunge 12% of the allegations of misconduct reported by customers and firms.
 When these requests are adjudicated on the merits, arbitrators approve expungement 84% of the time.
-We show that expungements significantly predict future misconduct; brokers with prior expungements are 2.5 times as likely to engage in new misconduct as the average broker.
-Further, using an instrumental variable based on the random assignment of arbitrators, we show that brokers who receive expungement are more likely to reoffend than brokers denied expungement.
-We also present evidence that successful expungements improve long-term career prospects.
+We show that expungements significantly predict future misconduct; brokers with prior expungements are 3.3 times as likely to engage in new misconduct as the average broker.
+Further, using an instrumental variable based on the random assignment of arbitrators, we present evidence that brokers who receive expungement are more likely to reoffend than brokers denied expungement.
+We also show that successful expungements improve long-term career prospects.

 Keywords: FINRA Rule 2080, expungement, broker misconduct, recidivism, BrokerCheck